-Opinion:
+Qualified Opinion:

-We have audited the accompanying financial statements of Trails Youth Initiatives Inc., which comprises the statement of financial position as at September 30, 2019, the statements of fund operations, changes in net assets, and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Trails Youth Initiatives Inc., which comprises the statement of financial position as at September 30, 2020, the statements of fund operations, changes in net assets, and cash flows for the year then ended and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Organization as at September 30, 2019, and the results of its fund operations, changes in net assets, and cash flows for the year then ended in accordance with Canadian accounting standards for Not-for-Profit Organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at September 30, 2020, and the statements of fund operations, changes in net assets, and cash flows for the year then ended in accordance with Canadian accounting standards for Not-for-Profit Organizations.